If you’re in a rush and want to find out what the best jigsaw is, then I recommend these three jigsaw models below as the best ones in each category.

-It’s more ergonomic and since it’s smaller, it’s also easier to see the cutting line and move it about.
+It’s more ergonomic, and since it’s smaller, it’s also easier to see the cutting line and move it about.
 It has an all-metal gear case and ball and roller bearing construction for durability.
 The base plate does have a “zero-splinter” notch on one end, particularly useful when cutting plywood.
 All you need to do is merely turn the plate around.

-It’s easy to control and comfortable grip will allow you to work for longer.
+It’s easy to control, and a comfortable grip will allow you to work for longer.

 It provides a maximum cutting capacity of oak 2-3/8″, Steel 3/4″, Aluminum 1/4″.

-Some users also reported that the baseplate screw is wonky, and it is difficult to get tight due to the oversize slot in it and the others that they weren’t able to make bevel adjustments due to the screw being too tight.
+Some users also reported that the baseplate screw is wonky, and it is difficult to get tight due to the oversized slot in it and the others that they weren’t able to make bevel adjustments due to the screw being too tight.
 So which one is it?
 I’ll let you answer that.

-BEST PROFESSIONAL JIGSAWS
+BEST PREMIUM JIGSAWS/ BEST PROFESSIONAL JIGSAWS REVIEWS IN 2020

-Bosch JS470E and Bosch JS470EB
+Best pro jigsaw- Bosch JS470E and Bosch JS470EB

 Read on to find out why.

 This amount of power will allow you to cut through almost anything from furniture grade plywood to a hard oak to engineered hardwood.

 To ensure your desired speed is maintained, Bosch has developed the Constant Response Circuitry so that you never have to worry about inconsistencies in your performance and precision.

-In addition, both of the jigsaws have 4 orbital action settings for smooth and aggressive cuts in a variety of materials.
+Also, both of the jigsaws have four orbital action settings for smooth and aggressive cuts in a variety of materials.
 They have the cutting capability on wood up to 5-7/8-inches, on aluminum up to 7/8-inch, and 3/8-inch on mild steel.

 Others had a problem with square cuts either straight or curved but you have to know that this is a jigsaw.
 It’s a handheld tool that compromises between a straight line and free-hand cutting.

 This amount of power will let you accomplish any tasks from cutting plywood and 2x4s with ease to 1″ oak or sharp curves on 2X6″ cedar planks.
-And for working with delicate materials you have a plastic, non-marring shoe cover to protect them from scratches.
+And for working with delicate materials, you have a plastic, non-marring shoe cover to protect them from scratches.

 Does DEWALT DW331k have any special features?

 The answer is yes.
-It has the innovative DEWALT flush cutting blade system allows you to complete flush cuts without up cutting.
+It has the innovative DEWALT flush cutting blade system that allows you to complete flush cuts without up cutting.

-The speed dial is integrated into the trigger and again it may take some time to get used to for some users.
+The speed dial is integrated into the trigger, and again, it may take some time to get used to for some users.

 Festool 561443 PS 300 EQ